 Track 3 is mostly unused by the major networks such as Visa.
 It is often that track 3 is not even physically present on the card itself.

 Track 1: the cardholder name, account number (PAN), expiration date, bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.

 Track 2: all of the above except the cardholder name.
 Track 2: includes the same information as above, except the name of the cardholder.

 What Is CVV?

 The Card Verification Value (CVV) is a 3-digit number encoded on Visa credit and debit cards.
-CVV is stored within the card’s magnetic stripe, if available, or alternatively it can be stored in the chip of a smart credit or debit card.
+The CVV is stored on the card’s magnetic strip or in the chip of a smart card.

-A magnetic stripe reader is a hardware device that reads the information encoded in the magnetic stripe on the card.
+A magnetic stripe reader is a device that reads the information encoded in the magnetic stripe on the back of a plastic card.

-The mag stripe writing process, called flux reversal, causes a change in the stripe’s magnetic field that can be detected when a card is swiped by a magnetic stripe reader.
+The writing process, called flux reversal, causes a change in the magnetic field that can be detected by the magnetic stripe reader.
 The Stripe on a Credit Card The stripe on the back of a credit card is a magnetic stripe, often called a magstripe.